MUSIC MINISTRY & MUSICAL ENTERTAINMENT

 “I promised my mother it’s something I’d do.
 One of the songs is set to her favorite psalm: Psalm 23,” she said.
 “God inspired me to compose the melody and I played it often for my mom when she was in hospice care at my house shortly before she died.”

-Lusco Huffman’s recordings can be ordered on her website sandyluscohuffman.com, at concerts and at Lily Bee’s Floral and Gift Shop in Waynesburg.
+Lusco Huffman’s recordings can be ordered on her website sandyluscohuffman.com, and concerts and can also be downloaded on iTunes and heard on Spotify

 I am always amazed at the amount of musical talent we have in our area.
 On any given weekend, you can find local musicians performing a variety of neighborhood venues.
 I am constantly encouraging others to support these regional acts by going out to catch a live show or by purchasing a CD or digital download.
 I recently came across a new offering from Sandy Lusco Huffman.
 The passionate singer/songwriter from Greene County has just released "Where The Boys Are," her seventh album.
 This stirring collection is a tribute to the sacrifices made by our Veteran's, first responders and law enforcement officers.
 The album also includes inspirational songs of faith, hope and love.
 The angelic voice of Huffman delivers added emotion to the covers of well known arrangements, starting with the opener "Soldier Boy."
 The track, released as a single by the Shirelles in 1962, receives the royalty treatment from Huffman and perfectly sets the tone for the rest of the numbers that follow.
 Huffman and her mother perform together during a special medley, highlighted with classic war-themed numbers such as "Boogie Woogie Bugle Boy," "Something To Remember You By," "When The Lights Go On Again," "He Wears A Pair Of Silver Wings," Now Is The Hour," and the Title track.
 Additionally the album carries a spiritual tone throughout a variety of moving songs of steadfast faith.
 "Near The Cross" and the Vince Gill penned "Go Rest High On That Mountain" are standout performances describing the heavenly promises that await us.
 Written by Huffman, "America Bless God" is the lone original song on the album.
 Huffman's words are a solemn reminder for us to humble ourselves and turn from our wicked ways in order to fully enjoy God's blessings.
 The album closes with a lovely version of Irving Berlin's "God Bless America" and a heartwarming bagpipe performance of "Amazing Grace."
 Huffman proves once again that she is a multi-talented artist possessing a diverse musical repertoire that is certain to entertain any audience.